 *Sea turtles are now considered an endangered species.

 Reasons for the Decline in the Malaysian Sea Turtles Population?

 Of the four species of sea turtles, which Malaysia plays host to, all are presently at risk of extinction.
 Why indeed are the number of sea turtles decreasing?
 Many things are generally uncontrollable.
 Ghost nets, marine predators, boat propellers and even weather are all erratic factors in the lifespan and survival of a sea turtle.
 But some things are controllable: the amount of plastic rubbish that sea turtles mistakenly consume, the protection of the sea turtles’ nesting grounds as well as the consumption, by humans, of turtle eggs and meat.

-The good news is that sea turtles are not only protected by Malaysian wildlife and fishery department laws, several turtle hatcheries and conservation groups are working around the clock to do everything they can to not only save the sea turtles, but also share their knowledge with local communities; through voluntourism and community outreach programs.
+**The good news is that sea turtles are protected by Malaysian wildlife and fishery department laws.
+Several turtle hatcheries and conservation groups are also working around the clock to do everything they can to not only save the sea turtles, they are also sharing their knowledge with local communities; through voluntourism and community outreach programs.

 Rimbun Dahan Turtle Hatchery: Cherating Beach, Pahang